Transmission Control Protocol: Timeout-based retransmission

-When a sender transmits a segment, it initializes a timer with a conservative estimate of the arrival time of the acknowledgement.
+When a sender transmits a segment, it initializes a timer with a conservative estimate of the arrival time of the acknowledgment.
 The segment is retransmitted if the timer expires, with a new timeout threshold of twice the previous value, resulting in exponential backoff behavior.
 Typically, the initial timer value is smoothed RTT + max(G, 4×RTT variation), where G is the clock granularity.
 This guards against excessive transmission traffic due to faulty or malicious actors, such as man-in-the-middle denial of service attackers.

+Accurate RTT estimates are important for loss recovery, as it allows a sender to assume an unacknowledged packet to be lost after sufficient time elapses (i.e., determining the RTO time).
+Retransmission ambiguity can lead a sender's estimate of RTT to be imprecise.
+In an environment with variable RTTs, spurious timeouts can occur: if the RTT is under-estimated, then the RTO fires and triggers a needless retransmit and slow-start.
+After a spurious retransmission, when the acknowledgments for the original transmissions arrive, the sender may believe them to be acknowledging the retransmission and conclude, incorrectly, that segments sent between the original transmission and retransmission have been lost, causing further needless retransmissions to the extent that the link truly becomes congested; selective acknowledgement can reduce this effect.
+RFC 6298 specifies that implementations must not use retransmitted segments when estimating RTT.
+Karn's algorithm ensures that a good RTT estimate will be produced—eventually—by waiting until there is an unambiguous acknowledgment before adjusting the RTO.
+After spurious retransmissions, however, it may take significant time before such an unambiguous acknowledgment arrives, degrading performance in the interim.
+TCP timestamps also resolve the retransmission ambiguity problem in setting the RTO, though they do not necessarily improve the RTT estimate.

 Error detection

 Sequence numbers allow receivers to discard duplicate packets and properly sequence out-of-order packets.
 Acknowledgments allow senders to determine when to retransmit lost packets.